robdmc/consecution/README.md

 * Nodes can optionally access a global mutable-state object, but robust designs will minimize this interaction thereby forcing loose coupling across the code-base.
-* Complex logic can be achieved by either making the nodes themselves more complex, or by pushing that complexity into the topology of the graph by clever use of broadcast and routing and merging nodes.
+* Complex logic can be achieved by either making the nodes themselves more complex, or by pushing that complexity into the topology of the graph by clever use of broadcast, routing and merging nodes.
 * The single-input / single-output node structure makes testing very easy.